 Title and Organization:

-She is the visionary behind Casa Azafrán, a nonprofit collaborative that opened in 2012 and houses Conexión Américas and eight other groups under one roof.
-Standing at the gateway to Nashville's most international and ethnically diverse neighborhood, Casa Azafrán is nationally recognized as a model for nonprofit innovation, collaboration and placemaking.
+She was the visionary behind Casa Azafrán, a nonprofit collaborative nationally recognized as a model for nonprofit innovation, collaboration and placemaking.
 Even President Obama took noticed and visited to host a town hall on immigration policy in 2014.

 Nationally, Renata served for 10 years on the board of directors of UnidosUS (formerly National Council of La Raza), the nation's largest Latino civil rights and advocacy organization.
 She served as board chair from 2015-2018.

 She studied Communications at the University of Costa Rica.
 She also attended Kenyon College in Gambier, Ohio.
 Renata is a Fellow of the 12th class of the Pahara-Aspen Education Fellowship.